Evergreen Era Film + Photo

 Blue Ridge Parkway?

-The Blue Ridge Parkway is 469 miles long and spans throughout Virginia and North Carolina.
-It links together with The Great Smoky Mountain National Park and Shenandoah National Park.
-It creates a massive chain of beautiful mountain views and access to countless hiking trails.
+The Blue Ridge Parkway is a road with zero stop lights or stop signs that spans throughout the Appalachian Mountain range of North Carolina and Virginia.
+It links together The Great Smoky Mountain National Park and Shenandoah National Park.
+There are multiple campgrounds and countless overlooks spread along the 469 mile stretch, creating a chain of beautiful mountain views and access to breathtaking hiking trails.

-Not only that, but it is an incredible place to have a small wedding or elopement.
+Plus, an incredible place to have a small wedding or elopement!

 Since getting married on the Parkway isn’t the easiest of tasks, I’ve compiled some really important tips.
-These tips will help you plan your own unique Blue Ridge Parkway wedding so that it flows as seamlessly as possible.
+These tips will help you plan your own unique Blue Ridge Parkway wedding.
+Let’s dive in to the tips and get going!

 10 Tips for your